abhijit-mudigonda/abhijit-mudigonda.github.io/content/motives.md

 of algebraic cycles with either the category of motivated cycles (due to Yves André) or the category of absolute Hodge cycles (due to Deligne).
 For example, we can't prove that all Hodge classes on an abelian variety are algebraic (the Hodge conjecture for abelian varieties) but we do know that they are motivated.
-If we have time, I would like to discuss André's category of motivated cycles.

 ##### Prerequisites

 Depends on the participants!